 Oceanographic Museum (Nha Trang)

-The Oceanographic museum established in 1923, it was also the first center for scientific research in Viet Nam and is an important location for tropical oceanographic research.
-Visitors will have a chance to visit the Marin Creature Museum, which shows more than 80,000 sea and freshwater specimens, as well as living creatures that are kept in glass tanks.
+The Oceanographic Museum was established in 1923; it was also the first center for scientific research in Viet Nam and is an important location for tropical oceanographic research.
+Visitors will have a chance to visit the Marin Creature Museum, which showcases more than 80,000 sea and freshwater specimens, as well as living creatures kept in glass tanks.

 In addition to aquariums filled with marine animals such as seahorses and colorful reef species, you can also see model marine mammals and ocean-related artifacts.
-These displays primarily focus on providing environmental education with descriptions in English and Vietnamese.
+These displays primarily provide environmental education, with descriptions in English and Vietnamese.

 War Remnants Museum (Ho Chi Minh City)

 Have you ever heard about the Vietnam War?
-If you’re wondering how this small country was able to win the war, the War Remnants Museum in Ho Chi Minh City is a great place to find the answer.
+If you’re wondering how this small country won the war, the War Remnants Museum in Ho Chi Minh City is a great place to find the answer.

-The museum displays shocking evidence of atrocity committed by the foreign aggressors during Viet Nam’s two national liberation wars.
-There is a collection of American weapons and more impressive is a French guillotine sent to Viet Nam in the early 19th century, a model of the notorious tiger cages of keeping Vietnamese revolutionaries.
+The museum displays shocking evidence of atrocities committed by the foreign aggressors during Viet Nam’s two national liberation wars.
+There is a collection of American weapons, and more impressive is a French guillotine sent to Viet Nam in the early 19th century, a model of the notorious tiger cages used to keep Vietnamese revolutionaries.

 Viet Nam History Museum (Ho Chi Minh City)

-The Vietnam History museum was build in 1929 and was called Musee Blanchard de la Bosse until 1956.
+The Vietnam History Museum was built in 1929 and was called Musee Blanchard de la Bosse until 1956.
 It was the first and the largest museum in this city.
-During that period, the museum had different exhibits on ancient Asian art.
-In 1956, the museum was renamed Sai Gon National Museum and finally, in 1979, it became Viet Nam History Museum.
+During that period, the museum hosted various exhibits of ancient Asian art.
+In 1956, the museum was renamed Sai Gon National Museum, and finally, in 1979, it became Viet Nam History Museum.

-Over 10 thousand objects and documents, 21 showrooms are presented in the museum.
+Over 10,000 objects and documents are presented in 21 showrooms at the museum.
 It’s divided into 2 parts.
 Part 1 introduces Viet Nam history from ancient times (approximately 300,000 years ago) up to the 1930s.
-Part 2 is displaying characteristics of the Southern area of Vietnam.
-Besides, the museum also has a stores system to keep and preserve many artifacts.
+Part 2 displays the characteristics of the southern region of Vietnam.
+Besides, the museum has a storage system to preserve many artifacts.

 Ho Chi Minh Museum – Dragon House Wharf (Ho Chi Minh City)

-Dragon House Wharf, formerly know as Nha Rong, was build in 1863 by local material and European materials.
-It consists of 2 parts according to the European architectural style but the roof made by Orient style, head horse-shaped, anchor and two dragon-shaped symbols on the top of the building.
+Dragon House Wharf, formerly known as Nha Rong, was built in 1863 using both local and European materials.
+It consists of 2 parts in the European architectural style, but the roof is in the Oriental style, with a horse-head shape, an anchor, and two dragon-shaped symbols at the top of the building.
 Later, the name “Dragon House” was taken.
-The name Ho Chi Minh museum was changed in September 1979 branch in Ho Chi Minh.
+The name of the Ho Chi Minh Museum was changed in September 1979 to the Ho Chi Minh branch.

-From this area, the young man Nguyen Tat Thanh (later became President Ho Chi Minh) set sail on a French ship named Admiral Latouche Treville in June 1911 to serve the country.
+From this area, the young man Nguyen Tat Thanh (later President Ho Chi Minh) set sail aboard the French ship Admiral Latouche Treville in June 1911 to serve the country.

 The museum has a collection of 3,000 pictures, 700 artifacts, 11,600 documents, 3300 books relating to President Ho Chi Minh – a wondrous life that has inspired millions of people around the world.

 Warmest Greetings To All from Viet Dream Travel!
-We offer Vietnam daily tours and package tours, visa services, and transfer services throughout the country.
-Let us have a chance to show you Vietnam to the fullest.
-If you have any questions about Vietnam tourism, do not hesitate to contact us.
+We offer daily tours and package tours, visa services, and private car for rent throughout the country.
+Let us show you Vietnam in all its glory.
+If you have any questions about tourism in Vietnam, do not hesitate to contact us.
+Call/SMS/WhatsApp/Zalo (+84)918 709 338 – (+84)899 789 338 or [email protected]